jmablog/jamovi-worksheets/input/descriptive-data/01-Descriptive-Data.md

     - Parametric Testing

     ::: {.Note custom-style="QuestionList"}
     As you work through this worksheet, there will be **Learning Checks** in grey boxes like this that ask you questions about what has just been covered.
-You can fill the answers in under the questions themselves, or on a separate notepad, or even just in your own head - these questions are not submitted for assessment, they are just to help you fully learn how to use Jamovi.
+You can answer these in a separate document or notepad, or even just in your own head - these questions are not submitted for assessment, they are just to help you fully learn how to use Jamovi.
 Answers to all the questions are provided at the end of this worksheet for you to check if you were correct.
     :::
 pandocomatic_:
     use-template: worksheet
 ---
 :::: {.wordonly}
-## Objectives

-By the end of this worksheet, you will have an appreciation of the following Jamovi tools and functions:
+By the end of this worksheet, you will have an appreciation of the following:

 - Navigating and using the Jamovi environment
 - Exploring and Creating Variables and Cases